Homeowners and renters are missing out on millions of dollars in tax relief. Use the resources below to learn more.

 For returning filers, you will have to file Form PD5 with your tax collector every year, on or before March 1, to maintain the deduction.

-Income Guidelines for Real Property Tax Deduction
+See Income Guidelines for Real Property Tax Deduction or visit the $250 Senior Citizens and Disabled Persons Property Tax Deduction webpage.

-If you have questions, you can go online to the New Jersey Division of Taxation website or call your local assessor, or tax collector, or call the Division of Taxation at 609-292-7974.
+Call your local assessor or tax collector, or call the Division of Taxation at 609-292-7974.

 NJ Property Tax Deduction/Credit for Homeowners and Tenants